 But if you’re not married, you’re probably out of luck.

 Insurance companies in Hawaii are required to cover fertility treatment only for married women, not for their single counterparts.
 And in vitro fertilization treatments must use sperm from the patient’s spouse.

 A push in the state Legislature to expand coverage for fertility treatments to unmarried women died Thursday with the end of the session.

 Piilani Smith, a Native Hawaiian hula practitioner who also happens to be single, sought to change that law, saying it discriminates against all varieties of unmarried women including Native Hawaiians, who historically did not observe marriage in the traditional Western sense.

-Hawaii is one of 15 states that have insurance mandates for fertility treatments.
-And the state is not alone in excluding single women from the benefit.
-Maryland has a similar law, according to Resolve, an organization that tracks fertility policies.
+Hawaii, which is one of 15 states that have insurance mandates for fertility treatments, also is not the only state that excludes single women from the benefit.
+Maryland and Texas also have laws that require that the patient’s eggs are fertilized using the spouse’s sperm, according to Resolve, an organization that tracks fertility policies.

 Hawaii’s fertility law excludes all men with fertility problems because it offers only one method of treatment: in vitro fertilization, which is designed for women.
 It also excludes lesbian couples because, although married, neither partner can provide the required sperm.